American Top 40: 1970–1988: First Casey Kasem era

 American Top 40 began on the Independence Day weekend in 1970, on seven radio stations, the first being KDEO in El Cajon, California (now KECR), which broadcast the inaugural show the evening of July 3, 1970.
 Billboard reported prior to the release of the show that it had been sold to stations in 10 radio markets.
 Kasem was reportedly inspired by Make Believe Ballroom, a radio show that was nationally syndicated in the 1940s and popularized the concept of a disc jockey playing current popular recorded music on the air.

 The chart data broadcast for the premiere show actually included the top 40 songs from the week ending July 11, 1970.
 The first show featured the last time both Elvis Presley and the Beatles had songs simultaneously in the Top 10.
 It was originally distributed by Watermark Inc., and was first presented in mono until February 24, 1973, when the first stereo vinyl copies were distributed.
 In early 1982, Watermark was purchased by ABC Radio and AT40 became a program of the "ABC Contemporary Radio Network".
 The program was hosted by Kasem and co-created by Kasem; Don Bustany, Kasem's childhood friend from Detroit, Michigan; radio veteran Tom Rounds; and 93/KHJ Program Director Ron Jacobs, who produced and directed the various production elements.
 Rounds was also the marketing director; the initial funder was California strawberry grower Tom Driscoll.

 The show began as a three-hour program written and directed by Bustany, counting down the top 40 songs on Billboard's Hot 100 Singles chart.
 The show quickly gained popularity once it was commissioned, and expanded to a four-hour-program on October 7, 1978, to reflect the increasing average length of singles on Billboard's Hot 100 chart.
-The producing staff expanded to eight people, some of them still in the business: Nikki Wine, Ben Marichal, Scott Paton, Matt Wilson, Merrill Shindler, Guy Aoki, Ronnie Allen, and Sandy Stert Benjamin.
+The producing staff expanded to eight people: Nikki Wine, Ben Marichal, Scott Paton, Matt Wilson, Merrill Shindler, Guy Aoki, Ronnie Allen, and Sandy Stert Benjamin.
 (Bustany retired from AT40 in 1989; beginning in 1994, he hosted a political talk show on listener-sponsored KPFK.)
-By the early 1980s, the show could be heard on 520 stations in the United States and at its zenith, the show was broadcast on 1,000-plus stations in some 50 countries.
+By the early 1980s, the show could be heard on 520 stations in the United States.
+American Top 40 achieved its zenith around 1984, when the show was broadcast on 1,100-plus stations in over 50 countries.
+This number included approximately 650 domestic and international commercial stations and 450 outlets of the Armed Forces Radio Network.
 In the 1980s, it aired in the United Kingdom on Signal Radio, DevonAir, Radio 210, County Sound, Chiltern Radio, Northants 96, Radio Tees, Saxon Radio and Fox FM and was also transmitted on Manx Radio.
 Kasem told the New York Times in 1990 "I accentuate the positive and eliminate the negative.
 That is the timeless thing."

 Features of the Kasem-era shows

-During Kasem's run as host, the AT40 show had a number of popular and distinguishing features, some of which Kasem had done for some time at such stations as KRLA in Los Angeles:
+During Kasem's run as host, AT40 had a number of popular and distinguishing features, some of which Kasem had done for some time at such stations as KRLA in Los Angeles: